D-Robotics/sensevoice_ros2/README.md

 The word in `cmd_word` is command words that users can configure as needed.
 It is recommended to use Chinese for command words, preferably words that are easy to pronounce and with a length of 3 to 5 characters.

-To run the hobot_audio package on the D-Robotics RDK board:
+To run the sensevoice_ros2 package on the D-Robotics RDK board:

 1. Configure the tros.b environment and start the application